-Dana Medical Library has received a contract to create digitized images of a portion of its historical Medical Instrument Collection.
+Dana Medical Library received a contract to create digitized images of a portion of its historical Medical Instrument Collection.
 This collection includes 19th and 20th century medical kits and instruments that were used in rural Vermont.
-The contract will fund the creation of images for 223 individual instruments and 36 kits.
-The award will provide funding to process the images of the instruments along with information about these unique items.
-The collection will be available in ScholarWorks @ UVM, joining the College of Medicine Yearbook and Catalog collections.
-For further information contact Donna O’Malley, MLS, PI at Donna.OMalley@uvm.edu. and Sarah McGlynn, PC, MLS at Sarah.McGlynn@uvm.edu.
+Images were created for 223 individual instruments and 36 kits.
+The collection is now available in ScholarWorks @ UVM, joining the College of Medicine Yearbook and Catalog collections.
+For further information contact Donna O’Malley, MLS, PI at Donna.OMalley@uvm.edu.

 Check out the new exhibit in the Bailey/Howe Lobby, “Reflection and Vision: 200 Years of Libraries at the University of Vermont,” which depicts the history of library collections and spaces at the University of Vermont.